bfetler/coronary_disease/README.md

 + Logistic Regression
 + LinearSVC Support Vector Classification

-After normalizing, we find a prediction score of about 80% using either classifier.
+After normalizing test data, we find a prediction score of about 80% using either classifier.

 The fit and prediction scores vary by up to 15% depending on the random split between train and test data, and so are not highly reliable, but indicate a general feasibility of the method.